Objective

 - Visual design and layout, in both traditional and electronic media

-- Data mining, especially scrubbing and cleansing, and reverse-engineering
+- Data mining, especially scrubbing and cleansing

 - Software frameworks (i.e., rationalizing code into libraries, toolsets, etc.)